 Use of home as office expense The directors of a limited company, are allowed to claim from the company any extra costs that they incur as a result of working at home, such as electricity or gas.
 The expenses of fixed nature such as rent or mortgage cannot be claimed as they would have been paid whether or not the director worked at home.
 If the use of home as office cost is £6 per week or under then HMRC does not need a calculation, but any higher than this and the director would need to be able to demonstrate to a visiting inspector how it was worked out.
 The director could rent out space in their home to the company, if they wish to claim more than the tax-free allowance of £6 per week.
-A temporary exemption applies to income tax and Class 1 NICs on employer reimbursed expenses that cover the cost of relevant home office equipment.
-The exemption is valid until 5 April 2022.
-Uniform Uniform Cost of everyday wear is not a part of an allowable business expense; however, uniform or protective clothing can be.
+U Uniform Cost of everyday wear is not a part of an allowable business expense; however, uniform or protective clothing can be.
 This can include cost or hire and laundering.
 Uniform is defined as a set of clothing of a specialised nature that is recognisable as a uniform and is intended to identify its wearer as having a particular occupation.
 See also 'Protective clothing', 'Promotional products'.
 Utilities The company can claim all expenses for utilities at their business premises, including heating, lighting, internet, water, sewerage.
 If an employee is required to work from home then a part of the home utilities expense may be claimed back from the company, specifically the additional costs for working at home or £6 per week.
 See also 'Telephone', 'Rent & rates'.